JacobRyanWillis/First-Challenge-Assignment/README.md

 ## Description

 The purpose of this assignment was to learn how to analyze and improve another developers code.
 I learned new semantic tags and how to condense code to make it less repetitive.
-I also learned how to use media querires and proper use of comments.
+I also learned how to use media queries and proper use of comments.

 ## Installation